splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 * Create a directory on the server for local configurations.
 This should be available to all administrators, for example:
 ``/opt/sc4s/``

+* Create a directory on the server for disk buffer:
+``/opt/syslog-ng/var/data/disk-buffer``

 * Create a docker-compose.yml file in the directory created above, based on the following template:

 ```yaml